 Most EMNet staff are full-time researchers and do not provide direct clinical care.
 However, EMNet faculty members with medical training have worked as part-time attending physicians in the MGH ED and given the nature of EMNet research (clinical, public health), such work is encouraged.
 EMNet fellows work approximately 12-16 clinical hours per week in clinical areas consistent with their training (e.g., emergency medicine, allergy/immunology); in that capacity, they supervise HMS-affiliated residents and medical students.

 Dr. Camargo, and other EMNet-affiliated investigators, have played an active role in the development and dissemination of national guidelines on the clinical management of anaphylaxis (NIAID/NIH, 2004 and 2005), asthma exacerbations (NHLBI/NIH, 2007), and food allergy (NIAID/NIH, 2010).
-Three other examples of EMNet contributions in the clinical domain are summarized below:
+Other examples of EMNet contributions in the clinical domain are summarized below:

 If you would like to request a poster, please click here.